anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 All protests must be filed with the Commissioner within 48 hours of the alleged infraction and on the League supplied form.
 All requested information must be accurately reported.
 Any Manager who knowingly falsifies information on the protest form will be fined and suspended as determined by the Commissioner, and that Manager’s team will forfeit the game.

 ### Ground for Protest
-Protests may only be made on the grounds of a violation of a rule stated in this Constitution and its By-Laws or in violation of a stated Major League Baseball rule.
+Protests may only be made on the grounds of a violation of a rule stated in this Constitution and its Bylaws or in violation of a stated Major League Baseball rule.
 Protests may not, under any circumstances, be based on the judgment of an umpire’s call.
 The protesting team’s Manager must notify the umpire of the protest at the time the violation occurred.
 Managers shall notify the league Commissioner at the earliest possible time after the game and provide umpire signature as proof of notification.

 ### Ruling
 Upon the filing of a protest with the Commissioner, the Commissioner shall call a meeting of the Rules and Competition Committee at the earliest possible date.
 Judgment regarding the merit of the protest shall be made after deliberation.